jwplayer/buildpipe-buildkite-plugin/README.md

 -   The env variable `BUILDPIPE_PROJECT_PATH` is created by buildpipe as the project\'s path.
 If multiple paths are specified for a project, it\'s the first path.
+-   The env variable `BUILDPIPE_PROJECT_LABEL` is created by buildpipe as the project\'s label.

 ### Full working example